 What is a pocket in your gums?
-Much like the pockets sewn into your pants or jacket, a gum pocket is a deep space that holds or collects things between your teeth and gums.
-Unfortunately, instead of spare change, gum pockets only let you carry around food particles, bacteria, plaque, and even infections.
+Much like the pockets sewn into your pants or jacket, a gum pocket is a deep space that collects things between your teeth and gums.
+Unfortunately, instead of spare change, gum pockets carry food particles, bacteria, plaque, and even infections.

 The third important step is to care for your gum pockets at home:

 Treating periodontal pockets can slow or stop the spread of gum disease, but professional treatment alone won’t keep the condition from returning later.

 Maintaining good oral health requires caring for your gums at home.
 Whether you choose a countertop, cordless, Complete Care, or Sonic-Fusion unit, Waterpik Water Flossers offer a clinically proven way to improve gum pockets and overall gum health.